-Scott Lavery is a Leverhulme Early Career Research Fellow at SPERI and a Lecturer in the Department of Politics.
+Scott Lavery is a Research Fellow at SPERI and a Lecturer in the Department of Politics and International Relations.
 Scott completed an undergraduate degree at the University of Glasgow in Philosophy and Politics in 2009 before being awarded an MA in International Political Economy at the University of York in 2012.
 He completed his PhD thesis, entitled New Labour, the Coalition and Post-Crisis British Capitalism, at the University of Sheffield in 2016.

 Further information about Scott can be found here.

 Scott’s research sits at the intersection of International Political Economy, EU studies and British politics and analyses processes of continuity and change in advanced capitalist states since the 2008 crisis.
 In this regard, his research has examined post-crisis economic policy in the UK, labour markets, the political economy of Brexit, business power, state theory, international financial centres and the Eurozone crisis.

 - 2019 British Capitalism after the Crisis (Basingstoke: Palgrave) https://www.palgrave.com/gb/book/9783030040451

 - 2021 ‘European Integration and the New Global Disorder’, Journal of Common Market Studies [with D. Schmid] https://onlinelibrary.wiley.com/doi/full/10.1111/jcms.13184

 - 2018 ‘Finance Fragmented?
 Frankfurt and Paris as European Financial Centres after Brexit’, Journal of European Public Policy, [with S. McDaniel and D. Schmid] https://www.tandfonline.com/doi/abs/10.1080/13501763.2018.1534876